Well-Posedness of the Linear Regularized 13-Moment Equations Using Tensor-Valued Korn Inequalities: Acknowledgments

 \section{Acknowledgments}

-LT would like to thank Matthias Kirchhart for many fruitful discussions about the mixed finite element methods back in 2022.
+LT would like to thank Matthias Kirchhart for many fruitful discussions on mixed finite element methods back in 2022.
 MT thanks Jan Giesselmann and Tabea Tscherpel for valuable discussions.
 PL is thankful for the kind invitation to the RWTH Aachen, where parts of the project were concluded.
+We also thank the reviewers for their valuable comments and suggestions, which have greatly improved the paper.

 \apptocmd{ }{\vbadness10000 }{}{} \apptocmd{ }{\hbadness10000 }{}{}